 It’s not like I didn’t know that this would happen at some point.
 But you know, I was thinking later, like much later.
-Senior year later.
+Maybe senior year later.

-It was sort of the way he said, like it was another item on his freshman orientation check list.
+It was how he said it like it was another item on his freshman orientation checklist.

 What was the rush?
-Why did he think having a girlfriend was some prerequisite for high school social success?
+Why did he think having a romance was some prerequisite for high school social success?

-Luckily after the first week, the hype died down and I felt quite a bit better when he told me that he and several of his friends had decided they weren’t going to have girlfriends this first year.
+Luckily after the first week, the hype died down, and I felt better when he told me that he and several of his friends had decided they weren’t going to date this first year.
 There was too much other stuff going on.

-Now this bro-pact may or may not survive the year.
-And I’m well aware he could fall head over heels at any time.
+Now, this bro-pact may or may not survive the year.
+And I’m well aware he could fall head over heels anytime.